top of page

 Artist Bio:

 Born and educated in Taipei, Taiwan, Fu C.W.
 Lien is a multidisciplinary artist, educator, and writer whose work bridges studio practice, art history, and feminist discourse.
-After earning her B.A. and MFA in University of North Carolina-Greensboro United States, she returned to Taiwan in the 1980s, where she served as an assistant researcher at Taipei Fine Arts Museum and later as an assistant professor at Ming Chuan University and Tamkang University.
+After earning her B.A. and MFA in the University of North Carolina-Greensboro United States, she returned to Taiwan in the 1980s, where she served as an assistant researcher at The Taipei Fine Arts Museum and later as an assistant professor at Ming Chuan University and Tamkang University.
 In 1992, she was awarded a Fulbright Scholarship to pursue her Ph.D. in Art History at the City University of New York (CUNY Graduate Center), specializing in contemporary feminist art.
 In 2004, she completed her dissertation "The Body Politics of Decoration and Handicraft: Re-Visioning 1970s Feminist Art."

 Deeply engaged in feminist art, Lien was involved with Awakening, a pioneering feminist organization in Taipei, and played a key role in founding Space II, Taiwan’s first artist cooperative gallery.
 Her artistic practice intertwines with her scholarly work, creating a dynamic exchange between theory and artistic experimentation—whether through painting, collage, or assemblage.